 Sting Operations in Clark County

 A sting operation is “a complicated confidence game planned and executed with great care by undercover agents to apprehend criminals.”
-Stings are used in law enforcement to capture people involved in a variety of criminal activity such as drug trafficking, sexual exploitation, white collar crime, and fraud.
+Stings are used in law enforcement to capture people involved in a variety of criminal activities such as drug trafficking, sexual exploitation, white-collar crime, and fraud.